 - Use this knowledge to ask many people to take the Healthy Lawn, Healthy Family pledge in support of your garden application.
-Add the names and contact info for you supporters to your application form.
-If you can’t complete this step on your own please contact and we will have a volunteer help you.
+Add the names and contact info for your supporters to your application form.
+If you can’t complete this step on your own, please contact us, and we will have a volunteer help you.

 - Display a “Keep On the Grass” yard sign to inspire other residents to take the pledge.
 We will drop off a free sign after you and your supporters take the pledge online.
 But we appreciate a donation of $10 to cover the cost of the sign.

 - Grow your network of family, friends and neighbors who help with your garden.
 The Deep Roots team will provide the knowledge, planning, some labor and 2 years of coaching and supplies.

 - Commit to replanting and maintaining your garden after Deep Roots ends its support after 2 years.
 Hopefully, your garden supporters and partners will stay involved for many years.

 - Find a reliable person to water your garden once a week while you are out of town.

 - OPTIONAL: Install an automatic irrigation system and/or a rain barrel to water your raised bed.
 Deep Roots can give you advice if you want to do the work yourself.
 Instructions will be on our website.
 Or, we can install it for you if you pay us for labor and materials.

 As our program gains momentum we will actively seek more funding so all qualified applicants can have a free Inspiration Garden.
 We would appreciate your help with fundraising.
 We will continue to install gardens through September and resume selecting winners and installing gardens in the early spring 2019 if more funds become available.